Richard Gruelle: Marriage and family

 Gruelle married Alice Benton while he was living in Decatur, Illinois.
 They had three children: John, Prudence, and Justin.
 Although Gruelle was frequently away from home to paint and took extended trips to the East Coast of the United States, he was dedicated to his family.
 After the Gruelles moved to Indianapolis, Indiana, in 1882, the family settled in a home on Tacoma Avenue, where they lived for more than twenty-five years.
 Gruelle and his wife, Alice, became interested in spiritualism following a trip to Gloucester, Massachusetts, and, after his return to Indianapolis, the couple held Sunday séances in the parlor of their home.

 In 1905, seeking greater opportunities for his family, Gruelle closed his Indianapolis studio, rented out the Tacoma Avenue home, and moved his wife and two youngest children to New York City.
 (His eldest son, John, was married and living in Cleveland, Ohio, at the time.)
 The Gruelles leased a flat on fourth-floor of an old building on Twenty-third Street, west of Sixth Avenue, in New York City.
 Their daughter, Prudence, continued her vocal training in New York, but Gruelle, his wife, and younger son, Justin, returned to Indianapolis in 1907.
 Gruelle continued to paint in Indianapolis until the family relocated to Connecticut in 1910.

 Both of Gruelle's sons became artists.
 John Barton (1880–1938), the eldest, was an illustrator and author who is best known as the creator of the Raggedy Ann doll and related books and illustrations.
 Raggedy Ann Stories (1918) was the first of his twenty-eight books about Raggedy Ann and her friends.

 Gruelle's youngest child, Justin Carlisle (1889–1979), studied art with William Forsyth at the John Herron Art Institute (forerunner to the Herron School of Art and Design) in Indianapolis and at the Art Students League of New York in New York City.
 He became a landscape painter like his father.
 Justin Gruelle is best known for fourteen murals he painted for the Works Progress Administration, and pavilion murals he painted for the 1939 New York World's Fair.

 The middle Gruelle child, a daughter named Prudence (1884–1966), trained as a vocal musician in New York City at the Grand Conservatory of Music and the Metropolitan Opera School.
 She later performed in vaudeville theaters under the stage name of Prudence Gru, and married Albert Matzke, an illustrator and watercolorist.
 Prudence Gruelle Matzke also became an author of children's books.
 In addition, she became a syndicated newspaper columnist of "Good Night Stories" for children, writing under the pseudonym of Blanche Silver.
+There is little known about The Fourth Child Ernest.